grace-notes/website/contents/topics/pastor-teachers.md

 ---
-title: "Pastor-Teachers"
+title: "Pastor-Teachers in the Church Age"
 pdf: "pastorteachers.pdf"
 description: "Pastor-Teachers -  the pastor-teacher has a spiritual gift that he does not deserve and cannot earn."
+tableofcontents: true
 template: topic.jade
 ---

-**Pastor Teachers 2**

-Pastor Teachers in the Church Age

 Functions and Responsibilities